openstack-archive/sahara/doc/source/overview.rst

 Pluggable Deployment and Monitoring
 -----------------------------------

-In addition to the monitoring capabilities provided by vendor-specific Hadoop management tooling, Savanna will provide pluggable integration with external monitoring systems such as Nagios or Zabbix.
+In addition to the monitoring capabilities provided by vendor-specific Hadoop management tooling, Sahara will provide pluggable integration with external monitoring systems such as Nagios or Zabbix.

 Both deployment and monitoring tools will be installed on stand-alone VMs, thus allowing a single instance to manage/monitor several clusters at once.